jitendrakumararkha/E-commerce_website/README.md

 ## How to Run the Project

-1) open 2 terminal in vs code .
+1) Open 2 terminal in vs code .
-2) connect mongodb database
+2) Connect mongodb database
-3) run backend in 1 terminal
+3) Run backend in 1 terminal
-4) run front end in 2 terminal
+4) Run front end in 2 terminal
-5) you will experience our UI and can entract with them
+5) You will experience our UI and can entract with them

 ## Team IT Elites